lightbend/fdp-sample-applications/README.md

   * Cassandra (required only for KillrWeather app)
   * InfluxDB (required only for KillrWeather and network intrusion apps)
   * Grafana (required only for KillrWeather and network intrusion apps)

+> **Note:** The following procedures are NOT applicable for the deep learning based anomaly detection application.
+This is a complex application and the respective installation procedures are documented in the [README](apps/anomaly-detection/README.md) document of the project.

 > **Note:** In order to run some of the Spark based applications on DC/OS e.g. Network Intrusion that uses DC/OS Spark CLI (`dcos spark run`) you need to have **ver 2.3.1-2.2.1-2-hadoop-2.6.5-01** from [Lightbend distribution of Spark](https://hub.docker.com/r/lightbend/spark/tags/).